sanzhkzz/Applied-Machine-Learning-/README.md

-The following is list of machine learning tools applied to different types of tasks .
+The following is the list of machine learning tools applied to different types of tasks .

+Short names of tasks I've done :

 AML_LinearRegression using scikit learn library